ProCreations-Official/gitmcp/README.md

 A Model Context Protocol (MCP) server that provides comprehensive GitHub integration for AI assistants like Claude, enabling seamless repository management, code browsing, and collaborative workflows.

-🎉 **NEW**: Now supports **Anthropic Integrations** for remote MCP connectivity!
-Connect Claude directly to your GitHub repositories through the cloud.

 ## 🚀 Enhanced Open Source Contribution Workflows

 GitMCP now includes **game-changing improvements** for open source contributions!
 These new features solve the common problems that make contributing to GitHub projects cumbersome: